opidio/opidio/README.md

 More technically, the whole Opidio project will be split into three completely separated parts built in three different repositories:

-- [`hub-server`](https://github.com/opidio/hub-server): The main server that aggregates multiple channels and provides an API for the client (Android APP).
+- [`hub-server`](https://github.com/opidio/hub-server): The main server that aggregates multiple channels and provides an API for the client (Android app).
 It contains the listing of all videos, but none of the video content itself.
 This server is also responsible for all social interactions.
 - [`channel-server`](https://github.com/opidio/channel-server): The channel server hosts the content, and is in control of showing ads and restricting the content if required.
 One chanel server could be registered to multiple hub servers.
 - [`android-client`](https://github.com/opidio/android-client): The client will connect to a hub server which will provide video listings and all social functions.
 When it comes to watching the video, the client will connect directly to the channel server as instructed by the hub server.